sendgrid/docs/source/User_Guide/Transactional_Templates/create_edit.md

 1. Navigate to the template you wish to use and select the action menu.
 1. Select **Duplicate**.

-This creates a clone, giving it a name including the original version name, the word “copy,” and today’s date.
+This creates a clone, giving it a name that includes the original version name, the word “copy,” and today’s date.
 This duplicate version will not be active until you activate it.

 {% anchor h2 %}